aws-ia/cloudformation-newrelic-resource-providers/docs/dev/README.md

 If tests do not pass, it can be useful to inspect `rpdk.log` as well as the output in each of the terminal windows, and the [Python test suite source code](https://github.com/aws-cloudformation/cloudformation-cli/blob/master/src/rpdk/core/contract/suite/).
-In particular, the `read` and `list` tests can take a bit more time than the default timeout.
-If this happens, specifying a higher timeout like this should work: `cfn test --enforce-timeout 60`

 ## Registering Types and Running Examples